 - Pay for your return flights using your credit card

-- Pay a set amount of your overseas trip using your credit card
+- Pay a set amount for your overseas trip using your credit card

 Is it really free?

 Extra features such as travel insurance are often available on premium credit cards with gold, platinum, or higher status.
 While you may not have to pay a specific fee to activate and use your credit card travel insurance, the cost is often built into the higher annual fee of the credit card.

 Credit card travel insurance usually covers:

 - Illness caused by a pre-existing medical condition

 - Loss from acts of terrorism, war and some natural disasters

 - Claims for travel to areas where an official travel warning has been issued

 - Loss due to the financial failure of an airline, hotel, travel operator, or travel agent